ankane/searchkick/README.md

 ### Make Searches Better Over Time

-Use analytics on search conversions to improve results
+Use analytics on search conversions to improve results.

+Also, give popular documents a little boost.

 ### Zero Downtime Changes